Project introduction and background information

 With educational institutions increasingly focused on societal challenges and frequently partnering with industry, maintaining academic objectivity and neutrality is vital in these collaborations.

-This project seeks to answer a central question: What tools are necessary to integrate and evaluate sustainability in engineering education at TU/e and how can they be implemented?
+This project sought to answer a central question: What tools are necessary to integrate and evaluate sustainability in engineering education at TU/e and how can they be implemented?

 Objective and expected outcomes

-This research aims to advance both practical and scientific understanding through the following objectives:
+This research aimed to advance both practical and scientific understanding through the following objectives:

-• Create a tool to evaluate the sustainability of external partnerships in education and research not based exclusively on SDGs.
+- Create a tool to evaluate the sustainability of external partnerships in education not based exclusively on SDGs.

 Results and learnings

-The project has yielded the following key outcomes so far:
+The project has yielded the following key outcomes:

 Recommendations